 Communication students can typically earn between 4 to 12 units of upper-division COMM credit.
 There is no guaranteed minimum for approved COMM courses offered at AUT during any given semester.

 The International Student Support team and Campus Life organize social events through the year to help students make the most of the AUT experience.
 These include horseback riding, caving, harbor cruises, barbeques, beach activities, Noho Marae (a weekend in a tradition Maori setting), ski trips, a weekend in Rotorua, as well as day trips and concerts.

 AUT provides students with accommodation in Wellesley Student Apartments, Auckland City.
 A range of living options are offered to suit most student needs: from single person rooms with full meals, to six-bedroom, self contained, apartment living.

+Students from all majors are eligible to apply.
 Students must have a minimum GPA of 3.0 and minimum sophomore standing as of the commencement of the program.
 Journalism majors must have completed the School of Journalism Core Curriculum of Newswriting (202, 203), Reporting (302, 303), and Production (306 or 308).
 Public Relations majors must have completed JOUR 350 and 351A.